 Reporting is another integral facet of project management software.
 Reports can provide valuable real-time data to help managers make better decisions and they’re key to staying on schedule and managing stakeholder expectations.
 ProjectManager has customizable reports for project and portfolio status, tasks, timesheets and more.
 They can be filtered to show details for project managers or a more general overview for stakeholders.
 Plus, it’s easy to share reports in a number of formats.

 Don’t overlook the importance of resource management tools that balance team workload to keep them working at capacity.
 ProjectManager has secure timesheets to track time on tasks, streamline payroll and tools to see team availability when making assignments.
 There’s unlimited file storage and global search that turns your project management software into your project hub.
 With so many noteworthy features, you should check out this winning project management software for yourself.
 Get started with ProjectManager for free.

 - Does ProjectManager offer a free trial?
 Yes, there’s a 30-day free trial

 - Does ProjectManager offer a free version?
 Yes, ProjectManager offers a free plan

 - Does ProjectManager have a mobile project management app?
 Yes, it’s available for Android and iOS

 Smartsheet is a popular project management tool that bills itself as a productivity booster.
-It’s easy to use, flexible enough to manage projects of different sizes.
-It features a Gantt chart and Kanban boards as well as a dashboard to get a big-picture view.
+It’s easy to use and flexible enough to manage projects of different sizes.
+It features a Gantt chart and kanban boards as well as a dashboard to get a big-picture view.

-Like most project management software tools it fosters collaboration, but it’s expensive.
+Like most project management software tools, Smartsheet fosters collaboration, but it comes with a high price tag.
 There are also some features that are missing, even though it’s an otherwise thorough tool.
-For instance, there is no time tracking.
+For instance, there are no time tracking capabilities.
 Check our blog to learn about the best Smartsheeet alternatives of 2022.